The Collapse of Ford's Theatre

 Large three story building with 5 bays, windows in each story and bay, and arched entrances.
 A large crowd and wagon is gathered around the entrances.

 Workers gathered to remove the victims and debris from the collapse, while onlookers gather across Tenth Street.
-June 10, 1893, from Harper's Weekly.
+June 10, 1893, sketch from Harper's Weekly magazine.

-It would take days to remove the bodies and rubble.
+It took days to remove the bodies and the rubble.
 Even before the work was completed, the surviving clerks and the public wanted to know who was responsible for the collapse.
-Many blamed Colonel Ainsworth, others the contractor, George Dant, who had been hired for the work.
-A coroner’s inquest was held to rule on any criminal responsibility.
+Many blamed Colonel Ainsworth.
+Others accused the contractor, George Dant, who had been hired for the work.
+A coroner’s inquest took place to rule on any criminal responsibility.
 After deliberations, the jurors of the inquest found Ainsworth, Dant, the building superintendent, and the engineer guilty of criminal negligence and recommended prosecution.
-The jury particularly found fault with Dant, who they determined was responsible for not properly shoring up the brick piers prior to excavation.
-The findings of the inquest were forwarded to the district attorney who determined that the superintendent and engineer were not criminally responsible, and eventually dropped the charges against Ainsworth and Dant as well.
+The jury particularly found fault with Dant, who they determined was responsible for not properly shoring up the brick piers before excavation.
+The findings of the inquest were forwarded to the district attorney.
+The district attorney determined that the superintendent and engineer were not criminally responsible.
+Charges against Ainsworth and Dant were eventually dropped as well.

-The families of the deceased clerks received $5000 from the federal government and those that were injured received between $50 and $5000.
-Workers repaired the damaged floors and from 1893 to 1928 the building was used as an office and storage facility for the War Department.
+The families of the deceased clerks received $5000 from the federal government.
+Those who were injured received between $50 and $5000.
+Workers repaired the damaged floors and prepared to repurpose the building again.
+From 1893 to 1928, the old Ford's Theatre became an office and storage facility for the War Department.
 On July 1, 1928, the War Department transferred the building to the Office of Public Buildings and Public Parks of the National Capital.
 In 1933 the National Park Service took control of the theatre and the Petersen House.
+The NPS first transformed the theatre into the Lincoln Museum, with exhibits and artifacts on the president's life.
+In the 1960s, a campaign began to restore Ford's Theatre to its wartime appearance.
+The renovation work was completed in 1968, and Ford's Theatre reopened as a live theatre and historic site.
+Today, you can come visit this famous site in American history.

 Park footer